Sense-Studios/VirtualMixerProject-depricated/README.md

 </html>

 ```
-See it al wired up on [CodePen](https://codepen.io/xangadix/pen/zewydR).
+See it all wired up on [CodePen](https://codepen.io/xangadix/pen/zewydR).

 So here is what happens; the most basic mixer setup is laid out hereunder in ASCII art: